Get A Closer Look at the La Crosse S88907

 You would grab a raincoat and an umbrella before you leave the house.
 You are now prepared for the predicted downpour a very useful tool for you to have.

-If however, you were in the need of a more detailed forecast for the next few days, this would not be the right tool for you.
+If however, you were in need of a more detailed forecast for the next few days, this would not be the right tool for you.
 Let’s say you are planning a golf outing on Saturday, and it’s Tuesday- you would need more sophisticated weather equipment.

 Type of Instruments